shivamshishodia/springboot-microservice/springboot-api-gateway/README.md

 ## Guide

 - **Sleuth, Zipkin and RabbitMQ** are added for distributed tracing.
 - Custom API routes are added under `apigateway.config.ApiGatewayConfiguration`.
+Check RouteLocator.
 - Every request is logged using `apigateway.filter.LoggingFilter`.
+Check GlobalFilter interface and GatewayFilterChain.